 Oral Appliance Therapy – Eugene, OR

 If you’re someone who is suffering from sleep apnea, you’ve probably been prescribed to use a CPAP machine whenever you sleep.
 While CPAPs can be effective, many studies have shown that using a CPAP can be incredibly uncomfortable.
 In fact, they can be so uncomfortable that as many as 50% of people will stop using them after just the first year, defeating their purpose in the first place.
-However, those who are dealing with mild to moderate levels of obstructive sleep apnea have an alternative: oral appliance therapy from our Eugene, OR sleep apnea dentist!
+However, those who are dealing with mild to moderate levels of obstructive sleep apnea have an alternative: oral appliance therapy in Eugene.

 How Does Oral Appliance Therapy Work?

-When someone has been diagnosed with OSA, it means they can now receive a sleep appliance from Dr. Paskalev.
+When someone has been diagnosed with obstructive sleep apnea (OSA), it means they can now receive a sleep appliance from Dr. Paskalev.
 All appliances are worn to bed exclusively and fit over teeth exactly, similar to that of a sportsguard.
-By carefully adjusting the jaw forward, they can prevent stoppages in breathing associated with sleep apnea and allow the throat and airway to remain open throughout the night.
-This means a patient can breathe and sleep normally day-after-day, ensuring they feel well rested and ready to be productive.
+By carefully adjusting the jaw forward, they can prevent stoppages in breathing associated with sleep apnea, allowing the throat and airway to remain open throughout the night.
+This means a patient can breathe and sleep normally day after day, ensuring they feel well-rested and ready to be productive.

 The Advantages of Oral Appliance Therapy